-Due to the influence of Covid-19 in 2020, the events may be held differently than in normal years.
-Check the information for events and countermeasures being taken against the new coronavirus for the events being held this season in advance - you'll be better prepared to enjoy them!
+In 2021, due to Covid-19, the events may be held differently than in normal years.
+Check the information for events and Covid countermeasures being taken for the events being held this season in advance - you'll be better prepared to enjoy them!

 - Table of Contents